 7 Common Questions about Sump Pumps

 Water in the basement can be an expensive headache.
 Not only can it destroy irreplaceable documents and belongings, it can cause structural damage that can weaken the foundation of your building.
-Sump pump installation in Vista area buildings can go a long way to prevent the problems of water damage.
+Sump pump installation can go a long way to prevent the problems of water damage.
 Following are some commonly asked questions that can help you determine if one is right for you If you can’t find the answers here, feel free to contact one of our Roto-Rooter reps.

 What is a sump pump?